What you need to know today about the virus outbreak

-The death toll from the global pandemic surpassed 10,000 people worldwide and the effects of a global economy grinding to a halt because of the pandemic were beginning to show, from millions of unsold flowers rotting in piles in Kenya to the slow emptying of the world’s skies.

-The U.N. chief warned of a looming global recession “perhaps of record dimensions,” and California Gov. Gavin Newsom ordered the state’s 40 million residents to stay at home indefinitely and venture out only for essential jobs, groceries and some exercise.
+The death toll from the global coronavirus pandemic has surpassed 11,000 people worldwide and sickened more than 286,000.
+Traditional tourist magnets like London are eerily quiet.
+Presidential nominating contests in the U.S. are being pushed back, and a $1 trillion-plus U.S. economic rescue package is being negotiated.
+Organizers of the Tokyo Olympics are facing resistance from athletes who want the games postponed.
+Angola has announced its first coronavirus case, bringing to at least 40 the number of African countries to report an infection.
+New York state now has more than 10,000 cases and is scrambling for medical equipment and hospital beds.
+Spain now has the third-highest number of infections worldwide.

-Here are some of AP’s top stories Friday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreakfor updates through the day:
+Here are some of AP’s top stories Saturday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day.

 WHAT’S HAPPENING TODAY: